bpinzone/TetrisAI/potential_opt.md

-give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler. give state a ctor so it shows up on profiler.
+give state a ctor so it shows up on profiler.

 Cache EVERYTHING the utility function needs.
 Inline all board member functions.